Musa Smith: New York Jets

 On May 27, 2008, Smith was signed by the New York Jets.
 He was later released on August 26 prior to the regular season.

 Personal life

 Smith is a Muslim.
 His name translates to Moses in Arabic.

-Smith has a brother Taalib that is a personal trainer at the Big Vanilla Health Club in Arnold, Maryland.
+He has a brother, Taalib, who is a personal trainer at the Big Vanilla Health Club in Arnold, Maryland.
+Smith has three children.

-Smith's father, Kelvin Smith, ran training camps for Boy Scouts, and law officers from the family farm in New Bloomfield, Pennsylvania, and was convicted in 1999 on charges related to the 1993 World Trade Center bombing.
-Kelvin Smith was an agent with the US Fish and Wildlife Service.
-Musa Smith also has three kids.
+Smith's father, Kelvin Smith, ran training camps for Boy Scouts, law officers from the family farm in New Bloomfield, Pennsylvania, and as an agent with the U.S. Fish and Wildlife Service.
+In 1999, he was convicted on charges related to the 1993 World Trade Center bombing.